CV

 Demographic and Health Survey, DHS, Colombia.
 I used this survey for my undergraduate thesis.

-When working with complex surveys, I usually use the Stata software or the R programming language.
+When working with complex surveys, I usually use the Stata software or the R programming language, although I have also used Python.

 These are some of my most relevant works related to GIS that are publicly available: